 I want your feedback to make the book better for you and other readers.
 If you find typos, errors, or places where the text may be improved, please let me know.
 The best ways to provide feedback are by GitHub or hypothes.is annotations.

-Opening an issue or submitting a pull request on GitHub: https://github.com/isaactpetersen/Fantasy-Football-Analytics-Textbook
+You can leave a comment at the bottom of the page/chapter, or open an issue or submit a pull request on GitHub: https://github.com/isaactpetersen/Fantasy-Football-Analytics-Textbook

 10 Correlation Analysis